Stinkstudios/sono/README.md

 ## Features

-* Full audio management including loading, control, effects and processing
+* Full audio management including loading, playback, effects and processing
 * Abstracts differences across browsers such as file types and Web Audio support
 * Web Audio effects such as 3d positioning, reverb and frequency analysis
 * Handles inputs from audio files, media elements, microphone, oscillators and scripts